PereViader/ManualDi/README.md

 ## Resolve

-Resolve a single registered instance from the container.
+Resolve an instance from the container.
 An exception is thrown if it can't be resolved.

 ```csharp
 SomeService service = container.Resolve<SomeService>();